Wiintosh/Wiintosh/README.md

 Running Mac OS X is accomplished with an Open Firmware implementation (OpenBIOS) loaded from a CFW running on the Starlet or Starbuck.
 Patches to XNU/BootX are applied and drivers are injected during the BootX load process.

-This is still very much a work in progress and there will be instablity and bugs encountered, and not all hardware or possible Mac OS X versions are supported at this time.
+**Note:** This is still very much a work in progress and there will be instablity and bugs encountered, and not all hardware or possible Mac OS X versions are supported at this time.

 ## Repositories
 * [wii-loader](https://github.com/Wiintosh/wii-loader) - First stage MINI-based loader for Wii consoles